sourcebots/volunteer-docs/content/_index.md

 ### At the competition 🤖

 We welcome volunteers to help at our Tech Days and Competition.
-If you are interested, please get in touch via one of our communication channels.
+If you are interested, please get in touch via one of [our communication channels](#how-to-get-in-touch).

-### Calendar
+### Calendar 📅

 We list our events on a public [Google Calendar][calendar].